agnostack/magento_extension/README.md

 ## API

-The extension provides its own custom RESTful API, which is intended to be used by the Magento Zendesk App.
+The extension provides its own custom RESTful API, which is intended to be used by the [Magento Zendesk App](https://github.com/zendesk/magento_app).
 The custom API allows for a consistent interface across all Magento versions, regardless of whether they support XML-RPC, SOAP or REST interfaces, and provides exactly the data that the app requires.

 The API can be enabled in the Zendesk settings page in the Magento admin panel.
-Using it requires a token to be generated and be sent to the API in an `Authorization` header like so:
+Using it requires a token to be generated and be sent to the API in an `Authorization` header:

     Authorization: Token token="your token goes here"